SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-ObjectiveC/README.md

 # CocoaPods plugin for quickly adding Sequencing.com's OAuth2 and File Selector to iOS apps coded in Objective-C

 =========================================
-This repo contains CocoaPods plugin code for implementing Sequencing.com's OAuth2 authentication and File Selector for your Swift iOS app so that your app can securely access [Sequencing.com's](https://sequencing.com/) API and app chains.
+This repo contains CocoaPods plugin code for implementing Sequencing.com's OAuth2 authentication for your Objective-C iOS app so that your app can securely access [Sequencing.com's](https://sequencing.com/) API and app chains.

 * oAuth flow is explained [here](https://github.com/SequencingDOTcom/OAuth2-code-with-demo)
 * Example that uses this Pod is located [here](https://github.com/SequencingDOTcom/OAuth2-code-with-demo/tree/master/objective-c)